How to Access Property Records in Nevada

 Several factors explain higher property values in some areas of Nevada, such as Las Vegas, Gardnerville Ranchos, and Reno.
 They include:

-- Solar Energy Potential - Nevada gets a lot of sunshine, making it ideal for generating solar energy.
+Solar Energy Potential - Nevada receives a lot of sunshine, making it ideal for generating solar energy.
 Due to the potential for energy savings and environmental considerations, properties with existing solar panels or those eligible for solar installations may have enhanced value.

 Privacy is at the forefront of most people's minds these days.
-However, property records are public records, and they contain owner information such as name and address.
+However, property records are public records containing owner information such as name and address.
 Sometimes, they include additional details about the owner.
 Since they are public records, anyone can access property records anytime, in person or online.
 You do not need a reason.

 Property records are public for two reasons.
 First, they document the public chain of title of a property, showing every owner since the first.
-Second, they help to prohibit any one government agency from having too much power over the people.
+Second, they help prohibit government agencies from having too much power over the people.

 Although you cannot remove all your personal information from public property records, you can remove some.
 Contact all the agencies and companies that hold your records and ask them to remove anything beyond your name and address.
 You don't want your phone and email address to be visible to the world.